-- Complete an internship, broadly defined and approved by your doctoral advisory committee. - Regularly attend brownbag/colloquia. - Present at a brownbag during your 2nd or 3rd year. - Present your research at academic conferences. - Refer to the performance evaluation document (Appendix A) for other expectations at each stage in the program.
+- Complete an internship, broadly defined and approved by your doctoral advisory committee.
+Exceptions can be made to substitute for the internship if approved by your Major Professor. - Regularly attend brownbag/colloquia. - Present at a brownbag during your 2nd or 3rd year. - Present your research at academic conferences. - Refer to the performance evaluation document (Appendix A) for other expectations at each stage in the program.